 Santa María Sola is a municipality in the district of Sola de Vega, in the Sierra Sur region of Oaxaca.
-Following the tradition of Sola de Vega, Abel distills exclusively with clay pots and makes some of the most unforgettable ancestral mezcal expressions we know.
+Following the tradition of Sola de Vega, Abel distills exclusively in Filipino-style stills made with clay pots, and makes some of the most unforgettable ancestral mezcal expressions we know.

 We met Abel by happy accident in early 2020.
 After getting lost and driving aimlessly around Santa María Sola, we were excited to catch alluring glimpses of his clay pots and hollowed tree trunk fermentation tank from the road.

 Abel’s smiling eyes and relaxed energy made us feel at ease right away.
 One sip of his Tobalá confirmed that our five-hour round trip drive to Santa María Sola that day was not in vain.
 We were in the presence of greatness.